I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/nc-pepfx-pofxcallbackprocessorhalt.md

 <dt>STATUS_UNSUCCESSFUL</dt>
 </dl>The PEP's <i>Halt</i> callback routine unexpectedly returned from an idle state in which the processor's hardware context was not preserved.

-## -remarks
+## Remarks

 This routine is implemented by the power management framework (PoFx) and is called by the platform extension plug-in (PEP).
 The <b>ProcessorHalt</b> member of the <a href="..\pepfx\ns-pepfx-_pep_kernel_information_struct_v3.md">PEP_KERNEL_INFORMATION_STRUCT_V3</a> structure is a pointer to a <b>ProcessorHalt</b> routine.

 Before halting the processor, the PEP calls the <b>ProcessorHalt</b> routine to give PoFx an opportunity to save the processor's hardware context.
 If necessary, <b>ProcessorHalt</b> saves this state internally in PoFx so that the state can later be restored when the processor exits the idle state.
 After preparing the processor to enter the idle state, <b>ProcessorHalt</b> calls the PEP's <i>Halt</i> callback routine to halt the processor.

-As part of the PEP's handling of a  <a href="kernel.pep_notify_ppm_idle_execute">PEP_NOTIFY_PPM_IDLE_EXECUTE</a> notification, the PEP must transition the processor to the idle state that the PEP has selected.
+As part of the PEP's handling of a  <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186807">PEP_NOTIFY_PPM_IDLE_EXECUTE</a> notification, the PEP must transition the processor to the idle state that the PEP has selected.
 The following are the two ways to enter the processor idle state:

 The following combinations of flag bits are illegal: